 If counselling is deemed the most appropriate support for the child, they will then be placed on our counselling waiting list.
 Waiting times can vary, and we are only able to approximate waiting times after the initial assessment has been completed.
 Once a counsellor becomes available, they will contact the main care giver to arrange the first counselling appointment.
 The first 3 counselling sessions are a further assessment to ensure that both the worker and the service are able to effectively meet the child’s needs.

 Counsellors integrate different therapeutic approaches to meet the individual needs of each and every child, and will work in creative and fun ways so that the therapy is accessible to the child, and that children are given the freedom to be able to effectively communicate and express their emotions.

-Advocacy support is designed to support children through the criminal justice process when there is an ongoing investigation in relation to the abuse that the child has experienced.
+Children's Sexual Violence Advisor support (CHISVA), is designed to support children through the criminal justice process when there is an ongoing investigation in relation to the abuse that the child has experienced.
 An assessment will initially be completed with the main caregiver of the child, and then the advocate will meet the child and develop a support plan that meets the needs of the child.

-Counselling and advocacy appointments take place at our Bootle and Birkenhead bases.
+Counselling and CHISVA appointments take place at our Bootle and Birkenhead bases.

 'RASA Merseyside is committed to safeguarding all children, young people and adults and expects all RASA staff

 to act accordingly at all times.'